laughinghan/git-subhistory/README.md

-But then, `git-subtree merge` did `git merge --strategy subtree`, which is a fine and dandy merge strategy, but `git-merge` always creates a merge commit whose parents are the commits passed to it, and in this case one is a commit to Main and one is a commit to Sub: notice how the subproject files, `a-Sub-thing` and `another-Sub-thing`, are at different paths between the parents of the merge commit.
+But then, `git-subtree merge` did `git merge --strategy subtree`, which is a fine and dandy merge strategy, but `git-merge` always creates a merge commit whose parents are the commits passed to it, and in this case one is a commit to Main and one is a commit to Sub: notice how in the merge commit, the subproject files `a-Sub-thing` and `another-Sub-thing` are at different paths in the two parent commits.

 Hence duplicated commits: the changes are to different paths.